Route 440

 New Jersey Route 440

-Part of a multi state route, New Jersey Route 440 has two segment.
-The east-west segment runs between Edison township and the Outerbridge Crossing onto Staten Island, New York.
-The north-south stretch enters the Garden State via the Bayonne Bridge, connecting the Dr. Martin Luther King, Jr. Expressway in Richmond County with I-278 (Staten Island Expressway).
-The portion in New York City includes an overlap with I-278 and a route along the West Shore Expressway.
+Part of a multi state route, New Jersey Route 440 has two segments.
+Running from west to east, the 5.15 mile long southern section connects I-287 at Edison Township with the Outerbridge Crossing onto Staten Island, New York.
+The northern leg enters the Garden State north across the Bayonne Bridge, connecting the Dr. Martin Luther King, Jr. Expressway in Richmond County with I-278 (Staten Island Expressway).
+New York Route 440 in New York City follows the West Shore Expressway and includes an overlap with I-278.

-Constructed on the freeway in Middlesex County kicked off in 1967.
-The interchange at the Garden State Parkway, I-287 north and County Route 514 was completed in 1970 and the remainder of the freeway by 1972.1 This portion of NJ 440 totals 5.15 miles.
-The Hudson County section was planned as a freeway but vastly unbuilt.
-The state route instead winds along surface routes 8.18 miles to U.S. 1 Truck & 9 Truck in Jersey City.
+Construction on the freeway in Middlesex County kicked off in 1967.
+The interchange at the Garden State Parkway, I-287 north and County Route 514 was completed in 1970 and the remainder of the freeway by 1972 (Anderson, n.d.).
+The Hudson County section of Route 440 was planned as a freeway which was vastly unbuilt.
+The state route instead follows an at-grade arterial or expressway 8.18 miles north to U.S. 1/9 Truck in Jersey City.

 New Jersey Route 440 Guides